 17. Network with Other Photographers.
 Many photographers feel intimidated by their competition, but if you work together, you may be able to help each other out.
 Look for photographers in your area that have a similar style to yours and ask them if they’d be interested in meeting for coffee.
 Get to know them and if you have a photography inquiry on a date you are booked, send them the referral.
 You may find that they will start sending referrals your way, too!

-18. Display your Photography in Shops and Local Businesses.
-Ask your local cafes, salons, gift shops, florists, pet stores or real estate agents if they would display your photography in their shop.
+18. Display your Photos in Shops and Local Businesses.
+Ask your local cafes, salons, gift shops, florists, pet stores or real estate agents if they would display your photos in their shop.
 Perhaps you reach out to a florist in your area and offer to photograph some of their bouquets and then give them a framed canvas to hang in their shop.
 Don’t forget to ask them to display your welcome guides or marketing materials in exchange for the complimentary wall art.

 19. Share Album Samples with Businesses.Make a list of venues or businesses you want to work with and create sample photo books for them to keep.
 Don’t forget to include your logo, website address and contact details somewhere on the samples that can easily been seen by the potential client.
 Make sure that it’s a venue that you enjoy working with and that the clients would be able to afford your photography services.
 Refresh your sample books every 6 – 9 months to keep them looking professional and to ensure that they aren’t placed at the bottom of a pile of similar books.
 Showcasing your work at venues is like social media marketing for photographers - you need to regularly update your material to stay top of mind.

 20. Teach Photography to Kids and Moms.
-Not only will this idea help get you more clients indirectly, it will also help you earn some extra cash in your not-so-busy seasons.
+Not only will teaching photography classes help get you more clients indirectly, it will also help you earn some extra cash in your not-so-busy seasons.
 You know when people come to learn photography that they most likely love photography themselves.
 Who better to market to?
 I’m not talking hard sell marketing here.
 Just show you are an expert by teaching them the basics of photography.
 You can have your work on display at the class and even collect potential client leads.

 21. Facebook Marketing.All types of photographers can benefit from Facebook marketing.
 Facebook is considered a “pay to play” platform but you can still get lots of reach if you post the right content at the right times.